informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

-- `ObjectParserException`: thrown when a line cannot be parsed as the textual representation of a game object due to some problem with the format such as having too many components, involving an unknown object or and unknown role, numerical data containing non-digit characters,
+- `ObjectParserException`: thrown when a line cannot be parsed as the textual representation of a game object due to some problem with the format such as having too many components, involving an unknown object or and unknown role, numerical data containing non-digit characters, etc.

 - `OffBoardException`: thrown when a position is off the board (this also covers negative values being used).